What is Technology Assessment and Why Your Business Needs One?

 Security and Compliance

-Depending on the industry that you are operating in, your business may be subject to a couple of standards and regulations.
-Companies in the healthcare industry, for example, are obliged to follow HIPAA standards in regards to the handling and storing of patient information.
-If some standards and regulations have to be followed, you have to make sure that your business is compliant.
-If not, your company can be penalized or even suspended for violations.
+Depending on the industry that you simply are operating in, your business may be subject to a couple of guidelines and controls.
+Companies within the healthcare industry, for example, are obliged to follow HIPAA standards in regards to the handling and storing of persistent information.
+In case a few benchmarks and regulations need to be taken after, you have got to make sure that your commerce is compliant.
+In case not, your company can be penalized or even suspended for violations.

 Regardless of the need to be compliant, however, you need to have a secure IT infrastructure.
 With incidents of cyberattacks and data breaches increasing every year, it pays to have up to date security protocols for different types of network and system attacks.